-However, although there is evidence that businesses in general are looking to move to the area or expand from their current premises, there is no specific trend and therefore the existing uses of the Land at Garden Centre are unchanged.
+There is now a new supermarket built in 2021 on this site with potential plans to relocate the garden centre to a different site position.
+However, although there is evidence that businesses in general are looking to move to the area or expand from their current premises, there is no specific trend and therefore the pre-existing uses of the Land at Garden Centre are still to be encouraged. unchanged.
 (These are B1, B2, and B8 light industrial employment uses).

-More employment opportunities will come forward through growth at Dyson Limited.
+More employment opportunities will are expected to come forward through growth at Dyson Limited.
 Planning permission was granted in 2014 for significant expansion, which is being supported by the addition of new highways infrastructure, including two new roundabouts and a pedestrian crossing.